fduaibs/Hantick/README.md

 #### Made with: Node.js, MongoDB, Express, React, Redux, Axios, MaterializeCSS, IBM Watson Assistant and more.

-#### 1 - How to run

-1.1 - cd /Hantick/backend && npm/yarn start;

-1.2 - cd /Hantick/web && npm/yarn start;

-1.3 - Ports 3333 and 3000 need to be fowarded (or you can change them).

 #### 2 - Screenshots

 ##### 1 - Chat view